woodpecker-ci/woodpecker/docs/docs/20-usage/71-project-settings.md

 ### Protected

-Every pipeline initiated by an webhook event needs to be approved, by the project members who have push rights, before being executed.
+Every pipeline initiated by an webhook event needs to be approved by a project members with push permissions before being executed.
-This can be used if your repository is public to protect the pipeline configuration from running unauthorized changes on third-party pull requests.
+The protected option can be used as an additional review process before running potentially harmful pipelines.
+Especially if pipelines can be executed by third-parties through pull-requests.

 ### Trusted